The Most Common Felony Crimes in Colorado

 Does Colorado Have the Death Penalty?

 In 2020, Colorado abolished the death penalty, also known as capital punishment.
-The state will no longer sentence individuals to death, regardless of the severity of their crimes.
+The prosecution will no longer sentence individuals to death, regardless of the severity of their crimes.
 Instead, those convicted will serve life in prison without the possibility of parole.

 Felony Examples